biocorecrg/CRG_R_tidyverse_2021/README.md

-# CRG R intermediate course: tidyverse2021
+# CRG R intermediate course: tidyverse 2021

 ## Title

-Introduction to the "tidyverse" set of packages.
+Intermediate R course: Introduction to data wrangling with the tidyverse

 ## About the course